 AA is an international organization of peer groups that meet together to offer each other support in addiction recovery.
-This group was created by Bill Wilson and Dr. Bob Smith in 1935 and was originally intended to help people with alcoholism.1 The Big Book was written by AA founders as a guide for people who couldn’t attend meetings, but eventually became a general model for the program.
-Since then, AA has been expanded to treat various substance abuse disorders and many people have experienced the benefits of 12 step programs.
+This group was created by Bill Wilson and Dr. Bob Smith in 1935 and was originally intended to help people with alcoholism.1 The Big Book was published by the AA founders as a guide for people who couldn’t attend meetings, but eventually became a general model for the program.
+Since then, AA has been expanded to treat various substance abuse disorders, allowing more people to experience the many 12-step program benefits.

-Members the 12 steps in a 12 step program under the guidance of a sponsor:
+Members in a 12-step program under the guidance of a sponsor will practice the following:

-At Banyan Treatment Centers Texas, we offer various addiction treatment programs in Waelder that address substance use disorders related to substances like alcohol, benzodiazepines, cocaine, heroin, methamphetamine, opioids, prescription pills, and more.
-We encourage individuals with addictions to undergo professional treatment prior to joining a 12 step program.
+Banyan Treatment Centers Texas offers various Texas drug and alcohol treatment options to be able to help people battling various substance use disorders, including those related to alcohol, benzodiazepines, cocaine, heroin, methamphetamine, opioids, prescription pills, and more.
+We encourage individuals with addictions to undergo professional treatment before joining a 12-step program.

 Recovery begins with addiction treatment.
 If you’re interested in substance abuse care for yourself or a loved one, call us now at 888-280-4763 for more information about our addiction levels of care.